Live Chat

 New study reveals preferences, complaints about open office layouts

-Posted on 18th May 2019 in Open Office Furniture, Standing Desks
+Categories: Open Office Furniture, Standing Desks

 The 2019 workplace is a potpourri of humanity with everything from 18-year-old entry-level employees to 60-year-olds putting in those final years to maximize Social Security payouts.
 But when it comes to the open office layout, the differences in generations begins to show themselves.